-(i) causing a copy of the notice to be served on a person on the premises who is reasonably believed to be in regular contact with the occupier; or (ii) causing a copy of the notice to be affixed to the premises, or to a thing on the premises, in a prominent position.
-(3) The embargo notice must: . , be in writing; and (b) specify the consumer goods, or product related services, to which the notice relates; and if the notice relates to consumer goods-state that the specified consumer goods must not be: (i) supplied in or from the premises; or (ii) transferred, moved, altered, destroyed or otherwise interfered with; during the period specified in the notice; and if the notice relates to product related services-state that the specified product related services must not be supplied in or from the premises during the period specified in the notice; and (e) explain the effect of section 135V or 135W.
-(4) Despite anything in any other law, a contract for a supply of consumer goods or product related services that is prohibited by an embargo notice is void.
-(5) If con notice consumer goods are supplied in contravention of an embargo tice: the supplier must immediately return or refund to the person who acquired the goods any consideration (or the value of any consideration) that that person gave: (i) under an acrossment for the supply: or (i) under an agreement for the supply; or(ii) under a related contract or instrument; and (b) if the goods have been removed from the premises in which they were subject to the embargo notice-the person who acquired the goods must: (i) return the goods to the premises; or (ii) notify the supplier of the place where the supplier may collect the goods; and
+- (b) if the occupier cannot be located after all reasonable steps have been taken to do so-by: - (i) causing a copy of the notice to be served on a person on the premises who is reasonably believed to be in regular contact with the occupier; or - (ii) causing a copy of the notice to be affixed to the premises, or to a thing on the premises, in a prominent position. - (3) The embargo notice must: - (a) be in writing; and - (b) specify the consumer goods, or product related services, to which the notice relates; and - (c) if the notice relates to consumer goods-state that the specified consumer goods must not be: - (i) supplied in or from the premises; or - (ii) transferred, moved, altered, destroyed or otherwise interfered with;

+during the period specified in the notice; and

+- (d) if the notice relates to product related services-state that the specified product related services must not be supplied in or from the premises during the period specified in the notice; and - (e) explain the effect of section 135V or 135W. - (4) Despite anything in any other law, a contract for a supply of consumer goods or product related services that is prohibited by an embargo notice is void. - (5) If consumer goods are supplied in contravention of an embargo notice: - (a) the supplier must immediately return or refund to the person who acquired the goods any consideration (or the value of any consideration) that that person gave: - (i) under an agreement for the supply; or - (ii) under a related contract or instrument; and